1:1 Play Therapy

 Play therapy alleviates social and emotional difficulties, which can prevent children and young people from achieving their full potential.
 Over time, they can develop a better understanding of themselves and their lived experiences.
 The therapeutic relationship is central to the process, as it enables them to experience trust, unconditional positive regard and acceptance for who they are.
 It provides an opportunity for children and young people to be heard and offers a space for connection, healing and growth.

+Play therapy is an effective intervention for supporting children and young people aged between 3-13 years old.
 It is a long-term intervention, requiring a minimum of 12 sessions.
 Sessions are weekly and last for 50 minutes.
 Meetings will be held regularly to review progress.

 Sometimes, as emotions start to feel safer to the child or young person, they may go through a more difficult period.
 This is part of the process and I can help support you through this.